-Defining our housing needs to fit our lifestyle before making a buying decision
+Defining personal housing needs to fit your lifestyle before making a buying decision

 Here are some questions I think everyone should start asking themselves when they start thinking about buying a home.
 These questions are personal.
 Unless you are looking for a home just to impress your peers or parents, these questions should dig deep into your own personal dreams and needs.